aa-ryan/aa-ryan.github.io/detections.md

 permalink: /detections/
 ---

-# Detections
+# Research

 {% for detection in site.detections %}
 - [{{ detection.title }}]({{ detection.url }})
 {% endfor %}

-✍️ *This page will keep growing as I publish more detection case studies.*
+✍️ *This page will keep growing as I publish more research and detection case studies.*